-It is the responsibility of the participant to obtain and file an "Application for Graduation" request with the Records Office.
+It is the responsibility of the participant to obtain and file an "Application for Graduation."
 The last possible date for filing for May graduation is in mid-January and for August graduation in mid-May (see the Academic Calendar for specific dates).
+The Application for Graduation form is now online at http://tiny.cc/95rbly.